Perkyrain/SerpentAI_wiki/Linux-Installation-Guide.md

 ## Initial Requirements

 * A X11-Based Desktop Environment (sorry Wayland; for now) - Serpent.AI was Developed on Cinnamon DE
+* The xwininfo command, installed in Arch based distros like this (as superuser)
+  *  `pacman -S xorg-xwininfo`

 ## Python Environment